-Wave exposure changes Medium Medium Medium (local) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium mechanical damage, breaking fronds or even dislodging whole algae from the substratum.
-Ascophyllum nodosum is permanently attached to the substratum and would not be able to reattach if removed.
+An increase in wave exposure generally leads to a decrease in macroalgae abundance and size (Lewis, 1961, Stephenson & Stephenson, 1972, Hawkins et al., 1992, Jonsson et al., 2006).
+Fucoids are highly flexible but not physically robust and an increase in wave exposure can cause mechanical damage, breaking fronds or even dislodging whole algae from the substratum.
+Fucoids are permanently attached to the substratum and would not be able to re-attach if removed.
 Organisms living on the fronds and holdfasts will be washed away with the algae whereas free-living community components could find new habitat in surrounding areas.
 Wave exposure has been shown to limit size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to waves.
-As exposure to waves increases the fucoid population will become dominated by small juvenile algae, and dwarf forms of macroalgae which are more resistant to strong wave action.
-An increase in wave action beyond the tolerance of these fucoid species leads to a further increase in the abundance of robust fucoids, such as Fucus spiralis f. nana and red seaweeds, such as Corallina officinalis (Connor et al, 2004).
+As exposure to waves increases the fucoid population will become dominated by small juvenile algae, and dwarf forms of macroalgaes which are more resistant to strong wave action.
+An increase in wave action beyond the tolerance of these fucoid species leads to a further increase in the abundance of robust fucoids, such as Fucus spiroalis f. nana and red seaweeds, such as Corallina officinalis (Connor et al., 2004).